InternAndy/python-toolbox-for-rapid/README.md

 * #### Publish Discharge Map

   This tool publishes a discharge map service of stream flow visualization to an ArcGIS server.

+### Workflow Tools

+* #### Automatic RAPID file Generator

+    Creates a file geodatabase containing drainagelines and drainagelines in addition to several other files used to generate them.
+    It also creates two folders; one containing all the necessary input files for the RAPID program and the other containing the inputs for the Streamflow Predicition Tool.

+* #### HydroSHEDS to Stream Network

+    Creates all the drainagelines and catchments for a given region using HydroSHEDS conditioned DEM data and a shapefile of the region as the inputs.

+* #### Stream Network to RAPID

+    Uses the drainagelines and catchments generated from the HydroSHEDS to Stream Network tool to create all the necessary input files to run RAPID.

+* #### Stream Network to SPT catchments generated from the HydroSHEDS to Stream Network tool to create the input files for the Streamflow Preditiction Tool.

+    Uses the

 ## Licensing
 Copyright 2016 Esri